 The National Guard is a unique element of the U.S. military that serves both community and country.
-Any state governor or the President of the United States can call on the Guard in a moment’s notice.
+Our members are dynamic, purpose driven individuals who wish to make a difference in their community.

 The Army National Guard is the oldest component of the United States armed forces.
 Militia companies were formed with the first English settlement at Jamestown in 1607.
 The first militia regiments were organized by the General Court of the Massachusetts Bay Colony in 1636, and from the Pequot War in 1637 until the present day, the Army National Guard has participated in every war or conflict this nation has fought.